muhammadblal433/XOFOODS-Website/readme.md

 ## 📂 Project Overview

 This website was made for XO FOODS.
+Check out the wesbite at: https://xofoods.netlify.app/

 ## 🛠️ Technologies Used